Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

         }
 ```

-Part-3 looks exactly like destructor of Vector.
+Part-3 looks exactly like the destructor of Vector.

-Copy Assignment Part 3
+#### Copy Assignment Part-3
 ```c
         // Now we have to delete the old state. for(int loop = 0; loop < tmpSize; ++loop)